ElrohirGT/Chemistry-Tools/README.md

 * MAC: The app will download the update and will open a folder where the uncompressed app is located, just move it to the Applications folder replacing the old version.
 You may delete the folder were the new version was.
 * LINUX: The app will download the update and will open up a terminal where the locations of the downloaded .tar.gz is.
 Repeat the same steps you did when installing the app.

-## Features and usage
+## Features
-Currently none of the features are implemented.
+- Dark, light and high contrast themes.
+- Spanish and english language implemented, with support to create a translation to any other language.

-Take a look at [Roadmap](#roadmap) to see what's in development!
+Take a look at the Trello above to see what's coming next!

+## Usage
+Currently the app does nothing but change themes and languages!
+Other features will come with time, you can support the project by giving it a star on github or checking out the Trello above to see what's in development!

 ## Attributions
 **App Icon:**